annalyellis/recipes_statistical_analysis/README.md

  - **model min samples leaf:** 2

 ### Improvement
-The R² score from this model
+The R² score from this model is 0.2431, which is an improvement from the baseline model of about 0.0302.
+This model explains 3.02% more of the variance in minutes compared to my baseline model.

 <iframe
   src="assets/model_pred_vs_actual.html"